-The perfect fall mocktail that will bring the flavors of fall to your glass.
-This Apple Cider Mocktail has tart apple cider flavor with warm maple sweetness.
+This perfect fall drink, this Apple Cider Mocktail, has tart apple cider flavor with warm maple sweetness.
 The best part is there is a surprising zip at the end that’ll make you question its zero-proof claim.
-Serve warm or chilled and for an extra festive touch be sure and light a sprig of rosemary then blow it out.
-Serve with the aroma of smoking rosemary.
-Perfect.
+Serve warm or chilled and for an extra festive touch, be sure and light a sprig of rosemary, then blow it out.

 What is a mocktail?